rickvanderwolk/unix-gradient/philips-hue/README.md

 <a id="#run-script"></a>
 ## Run script

+### Run command

 Run script `/home/<your-pi-username>/unix-gradient-philips-hue/bin/python /home/<your-pi-username>/unix-gradient/philips-hue/main.py`.

+### Connect bridge (first time only)

+When you run this script for the first time, it will automatically search for your Philips Hue Bridge on the network.
+Ensure your Bridge is powered on and connected to the same network as your Pi.
+After starting the script, press the physical connect button on the Hue Bridge to allow the script to establish a connection and continue with the setup.

+### Choose specific lights

 By default, the script uses the first two full-color lights it finds.
 Use the `--lights` parameter to specify which lights to use.`/home/<your-pi-username>/unix-gradient-philips-hue/bin/python /home/<your-pi-username>/unix-gradient/philips-hue/main.py --lights <your-light-id-1> <your-light-id-2>`.
 You can find the light ids by using the API or by running the script without this parameter to see a list of available lights.